coderosh/images-to-pdf/README.md

 ## Usage

-This package requires image to be of type arraybuffer.
+This package requires image to be of type arraybuffer or uint8array.

 - Using `imagesToPDF` function.